-- Is there a trigger?
+Is there a trigger?
 It is the responsibility of the owner/operator of an artificial obstruction to know whether they will trigger the need to address fish passage.
 However, if there is a question whether a particular action is a trigger, then ODFW should be contacted for trigger clarification.
 If an action is a trigger, fish passage will only need to be addressed if native migratory fish are currently or were historically present in the stream reach of the artificial obstruction.

-- Native Migratory Fish Determination.
+Native Migratory Fish Determination.
 A local ODFW biologist should be contacted to determine native migratory fish presence at the site.
 If native migratory fish are or were historically present then fish passage must be addressed.
 Project proponents should assume that fish passage must be addressed regardless of stream size or seasonality if no determination from ODFW regarding fish presence is requested.

 If there is a trigger and native migratory fish are or were present, then fish passage must be addressed.
 As previously stated, this entails either providing passage or obtaining a waiver or exemption.
 Providing passage is preferred, and this requires ODFW approval, as described in the next section.

-- Fish Passage Criteria and Design Information.
+Fish Passage Criteria and Design Information.
 If native migratory fish are or were present at the site and passage must be addressed, then the local ODFW biologist should determine the specific native migratory fish species, life history stages, and migration timing (i.e., months of the year passage is required for these fish) at the site.
 This can be done at the same time as the Native Migratory Fish Determination discussed above.
 For certain passage design methods this information will determine which passage criteria must be met.
 If approved by ODFW's Fish Passage Coordinator, ODFW management objectives and other relevant factors may allow deviation from the timing and/or weakest species or stage design requirements.
 Project proponents should assume that the weakest fish contained in the criteria are present and require passage regardless of stream size or seasonality if no determination from ODFW regarding fish passage needs is requested.

+If passage will not be provided at the artificial obstruction then a waiver or exemption must be obtained prior to the trigger event.
 Waivers should be sought if providing passage at the artificial obstruction would provide a benefit to native migratory fish.
 Fish passage waivers allow an artificial obstruction to not provide fish passage if an "alternative to fish passage" is provided.
 Herein the "alternative to fish passage" will be referred to as "mitigation".
-Mitigation must provide a net benefit to native migratory fish over providing passage at the artificial obstruction in question.
+Mitigation must provide a net benefit to native migratory fish greater than providing passage at the artificial obstruction in question.
 The mechanism for granting waivers and assuring the benefit provided by mitigation is an official Agreement which both the owner/operator and ODFW must sign if the waiver is approved.
 If all provisions of the Agreement are met, waivers are valid until the next trigger event at the artificial obstruction, which may be indefinitely.

-- The owner/operator of the artificial obstruction submits a signed and completed Application to the ODFW Fish Passage Coordinator at 4034 Fairview Industrial Dr. SE, Salem, OR 97302.
+The owner/operator of the artificial obstruction submits a signed and completed application to the ODFW Fish Passage Coordinator at 4034 Fairview Industrial Dr. SE, Salem, OR 97302.

 - ODFW completes a written Benefit Analysis (3 weeks).